 By Nancy Todd

 HOMAGE TO CATALONIA – By George Orwell, this is THE book to read on the civil war in Spain.
 Excellent.
-One of Regina’s top picks.

 PAGAN SPAIN - By Richard Wright, this book gives interesting insight into what Spain was like not that long ago, and shows just how much the country has changed in the last 30 years.
 A stimulating read in true Wright style.
-One of Regina’s top picks for fiction.

-SHADOW OF THE WIND - Carlos Ruiz Zafon.
+SHADOW OF THE WIND – By Carlos Ruiz Zafon.
 Translated from Spanish, Shadow Of The Wind is a buzz book among our friends in Barcelona.
 A thriller without blood and gore, the story takes place, in part, in a bookstore in Barcelona.
 Today, you can meander the late 1800 streets that the author describes.

-OUR LADY OF THE SEWERS AND OTHER ADVENTURES IN DEEP SPAIN – Paul Richardson.
+OUR LADY OF THE SEWERS AND OTHER ADVENTURES IN DEEP SPAIN – By Paul Richardson.
 Witty, eccentric, with sharp view of people and places.
 Will adds idiosyncratic info to the sights and sounds of surprising Spain!

 Have some more suggestions for our list?
 Leave your comments below.